-The Top 50 Lower Middle Market Business Services Investors & M&A Advisors
+The Top 50 Lower Middle Market Consumer Investors & M&A Advisors

 Who are the most active software investors and advisory firms in the lower middle market today?
 In this report, we unpack insights from anonymized private transaction activity on the Axial platform to surface the network’s 25 most active software investors and 25 most active software advisory firms.
 In addition, we analyze the data to reveal which software sub-sectors are seeing the highest levels of current demand (rather than historical closure data) from financial investors and corporate acquirers.